Marmitt/Marmitt/README.md

 ### Welcome to my profile!

-I am 23 years old Software Develepor who is passionate for everything about programming.
+I am 24 years old Software Develepor who is passionate for everything about programming.
 I'm constantly learning new languages, libraries and frameworks and stay up-to-date on changes in the industry.

 - 🖥️ I’m currently working on my Portfolio
 - 🧠 I’m currently learning more about Python
-- 📚 I'm currently doing an Advanced Diploma in IT in Australia
+- 📚 I just finished an Advanced Diploma in IT in Australia
 - ✉ You can reach me via lmateus.marmitt@gmail.com